 Looking for some easy entertainment that doesn’t involve staring at a screen?
-These three cool new podcasts are diverse, exciting and will peak even the youngest listener’s interest.
+These podcasts are diverse, exciting and will peak even the youngest listener’s interest.
 Whether you need downtime at home, during a road trip or your daily commute, this new kid content is definitely worth a listen.

 Professor Theo's Mystery Lab